geniusburger/reimbursement-calc/README.md

 ## Project

-A [Sublime Text 3](http://www.sublimetext.com/3) project was used to keep everything together.
+A [PhpStorm](http://www.jetbrains.com/phpstorm/) project was used to keep everything together.

 ### JavaScript Minification